Morning, Thursday, 27th November 2025

 Online

-This conference will examine next steps for novel foods policy in the UK, with discussion expected to focus on innovation, regulation, public confidence, and routes to market.
+This conference will examine next steps for novel foods policy in the UK, with a focus on innovation, regulatory reform, enhancing public confidence, and routes to market.

-Issues relating to the alignment of UK regulatory frameworks with international counterparts will be assessed, including in the context of UK-EU cooperation, and the potential implications for safety standards and compliance processes.
+Issues relating to the alignment of UK regulatory frameworks with international counterparts will be assessed, including in the context of UK-EU cooperation, following announced commitment to a new Sanitary and Phytosanitary (SPS) agreement, and potential implications for safety standards and compliance processes.

 Attendees will also look at wider stakeholder concerns around labelling, consumer confidence, and public response, including how awareness of production methods and health considerations could be improved, and implications for how products are presented and communicated.
-We expect discussion to examine roles and responsibilities across regulation, government and stakeholder groups in earning consumer trust and supporting uptake, alongside practical considerations for distribution, sourcing, and the integration of novel foods into existing supply and retail models.
+We expect sessions to consider responsibilities and what is needed moving forward across regulation, government and stakeholder groups in earning consumer trust and supporting uptake, alongside practical considerations for distribution, sourcing, and the integration of novel foods into existing supply and retail models.

 - authorisation reform: implications of the updated market authorisation process and public register - removal of 10-year renewal requirements - faster approvals alongside regulatory confidence